Interventional Pain Management

 Sacroiliac injections are injected directly into the sacroiliac joint that is located at the bottom of the spine.
 The pain reduction effect of this injection can last for 24-48 hours.
 It can last for weeks with a steroid medication or just a couple of hours with a local anesthetic.
 These injections can also be used as diagnostic tools.

 Radiofrequency ablation is a pain management therapy that uses radio waves to create an electrical current.
-This current delivers heat to selected nerve tissues to reduce chronic pain symptoms that are associated with various conditions.
+This current then delivers heat to selected nerve tissues to reduce chronic pain symptoms that are associated with various conditions.
 The application of heat to the nerve tissue impairs the nerves, resulting in a semi-permanent disturbance in the transmission of pain signals from the spinal column to the brain.

 Viscosupplementation is a medical procedure during which lubricating fluid is injected into a joint.
 It is also called hyaluronan injections / hyaluronic acid injections; viscosupplementation is most commonly used to treat symptoms of knee osteoarthritis.
 The goal of adding hyaluronic acid to the existing joint fluid of an osteoarthritic knee is to: